evolution-ui/evolution-ui/assets/stylesheets/components/standard/modals/README.md

 Each modal container should have the `evo_c-modal` class.
 Add the class names below to the container to achieve different modal layouts: `evo_c-modal--basic` for basic layout, `evo_c-modal--full` for full-screen modal, `evo_c-modal--fixed` for modal with fixed header and footer, and `evo_c-modal--dialog` for dialog modal.

-Only one overlay element is needed for each page.
-It should contains two classes `evo_c-modal-overlay` and `js-modal-overlay`.
+Only one overlay element is needed for each page, which should contains two classes `evo_c-modal-overlay` and `js-modal-overlay`.